FREE shipping over $30 Excludes Coffee Prep Equipment🚚 | Get 30% OFF by joining our newsletter (Tap Here)

 Does Ground Coffee Go Bad?

-Once coffee beans are ground, they lose freshness much faster than whole beans due to increased exposure to air, light, and moisture.
+Once coffee beans are ground, they lose their vibrancy faster than whole beans, thanks to the increased contact with air, light, and moisture.

-Opened ground coffee: Once opened, ground coffee usually stays fresh for about 1–2 weeks at room temperature in an airtight container.
-While it is safe to consume beyond this period, it may lose significant flavor.
+• Opened ground coffee: Once you’ve cracked the seal, ground coffee generally stays flavorful for 1–2 weeks if stored at room temperature in an airtight container.
+While it’s still safe to sip beyond this period, expect a noticeable dip in taste.

-How to Tell If Ground Coffee Has Gone Bad
+How to Tell If Ground Coffee Has Lost Its Edge

-Here are some signs that your ground coffee may no longer be at its best:
+Here are telltale signs that your ground coffee may not be up to par:

 Tips for Storing Ground Coffee